richardjkendall/tf-auto-document/README.md

 # tf-auto-document
-A tool which automatically builds documentation for Terraform modules
+A tool which automatically builds documentation for Terraform modules.

+And before you say it, I know there are other tools that do this.
+I created this because:

+* I wanted to learn about Go
+* I wanted the documentation to include git tag (release) information

 ## Example
 I use this tool on my Terraform modules hosted here: https://github.com/richardjkendall/tf-modules